 What was so funny?

-The sign-making shop looked like someone rescued its storefront from a junk pile!
+The sign-making shop looked like someone rescued its storefront from the city dump!

 “Who would buy a sign from a shop that looked like crap?

-Would you expect your sign to be beautiful and tidy when the sign-maker’s shop, and the signs in his window, look so dilapidated?
+Would you expect the sign you bought to be beautiful and tidy when the sign-maker’s shop, and the signs in his window, look so dilapidated?